 - The application itself (e.g., SAP) will typically log off a user if a period of inactivity is detected.
 From an end user perspective it may look like “I have been disconnected again.”
 The combination of timeouts may cause a sequence of prompts that results in user frustration.
 For example, a user may reconnect a terminated Citrix session only to find an application window that says “your session has been closed due to inactivity, please log in again.”

 Since we don’t expect end users to become experts at the subtleties of Citrix and application timeout values, it is important to configure these carefully.
 When the discussion comes down to analysis of specific network session behavior – network packet level evidence can be priceless.
-See Mike Hick’s blog post on power of this approach.

 The benefits of a Citrix solution are well-understood, and in spite of seemingly significant complexity, understanding connectivity behavior is really a matter of visibility.
 Monitoring the activity and errors for all users at both the Citrix and application layers provides a unified perspective for understanding whether network quality and capacity issues exist or are imminent, and whether potential misconfigurations along the application delivery chain are affecting the user’s experience.
 Separating these from more traditional application delays is an important first step in performance analysis.